MianSaadTahir/LabSync360/README.md

 # LabSync 360 — Intelligent Budget Management System

-LabSync 360 is an automated, AI-powered project budget management system that transforms client requirements into structured budgets and allocations, enhancing efficiency, transparency, and resource control through an MCP server and Agentic AI framework.
+LabSync 360 is built on a custom agentic AI architecture, where multiple specialized agents collaborate through an MCP server to convert Telegram conversations into structured project plans and budget workflows in real time.

 ## Table of Contents